fpgaprince/rtd/docs/source/advance.rst

     check clock skews
 reduce number of control setes

+Control Signals and Control Sets
 A control set is the grouping of control signals (set/reset, clock enable and clock) that drives any given SRL, LUTRAM, or register.
 For any unique combination of control signals, a unique control set is formed.
 This is important, because registers within a 7 series slice all share common control signals, and thus, only registers with a common control set can be packed into the same slice.
 For example, if a register with a given control set has just one register as a load, the other seven registers in the slice it occupies will be unusable.

 Designs with too many unique control sets might have many wasted resources as well as fewer options for placement, resulting in higher power and lower achievable clock frequency.
 Designs with fewer control sets have more options and flexibility in terms of placement, generally resulting in improved results.

 avoid mixed-mode control signals for sequential calls.